vrotondo/flask-authenticating-users-technical-lesson/README.md

         user = User.query.filter(
             User.username == request.get_json()['username']
         ).first()

+        if user:
             session['user_id'] = user.id
-        return user.to_dict()
+            return UserSchema().dump(user)
+        else:
+            return {'message': 'Invalid login'}, 401
 ```

-There's no way for the server to log you out right now.
-To log yourself out,
+Once logged in, there's no way for the server to log a user out right now.
-you'll have to delete the cookie from your browser.
+To allow log out, we'll have to delete the cookie from the user's browser.

 Here's what the login component might look like on the frontend: